the-user-created/RainVu/TERMS.md

-# Terms of Service for RainWise
+# Terms of Service for Rainly

 **Last Updated:** October 14, 2025

-By downloading, installing, or using the RainWise application ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the Rainly application ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## 1. The App and Its Source Code

-RainWise is an open-source project.
+Rainly is an open-source project.
 The source code for the App is made available under the MIT License, which grants you broad permissions to use, copy, modify, and distribute the source code.

 These Terms, however, govern your use of the official, compiled version of the App as distributed